 - Morningstar will not permit at any time the placement of any advertising for illegal or objectionable products.

-- Advertising must not contain or link to fraudulent, provocative, deceptive, or offensive material, including material that misrepresents, ridicules, or attacks an individual or group on the basis of age, color, national origin, race, religion, sex, sexual orientation, or disability.
+- Advertising must not contain or link to fraudulent, provocative, deceptive, or offensive material, including material that misrepresents, ridicules, or attacks an individual or group based on age, color, national origin, race, religion, sex, sexual orientation, or disability.

-- No messages advertising gambling, alcohol, illegal narcotics, firearms, ammunition, fireworks, tobacco and materials, religion, politics, and products and adult services related to pornography will be allowed.
+- Advertising promoting gambling, alcohol, illegal narcotics, firearms, ammunition, fireworks, tobacco and materials, religion, politics, and products and adult services related to pornography is not allowed.

-Morningstar.com inventory is sold site-direct only.
-Any Morningstar.com inventory represented via a programmatic or network exchange is fraud.
-Morningstar has the right to refuse any nefarious pixels attached to ad tags that may block impressions, collect data, or cause impression discrepancies larger than 10%.
+Morningstar inventory is sold site-direct only.
+Any Morningstar inventory represented via a programmatic or network exchange is fraudulent.
+Morningstar has the right to refuse any pixels attached to ad tags that may block impressions, collect personal data (PII), or cause impression discrepancies.

-Any creative that includes Morningstar IP, including but not limited to the Morningstar Rating, Morningstar Category averages and rankings, Morningstar Style Box, Morningstar qualitative analysis, or Sustainability ratings and rankings requires a Morningstar® Essentials™ license and is subject to Essentials usage guidelines and terms.
+Any creative that includes Morningstar intellectual property, including but not limited to the Morningstar Rating, Morningstar Category averages and rankings, Morningstar Style Box, Morningstar qualitative analysis, or Sustainability ratings and rankings requires a Morningstar® Essentials™ license and/or Morningstar Data license and is subject to Essentials and/or data usage guidelines, terms, and approvals.